 The vaccine was meant to protect the men against epidemic meningitis caused by meningococci and consisted of some types of meningococci that were made harmless by heating.
 It was made by the Rockefeller Institute for Medical Research.

-Meningococci are not mentioned as a cause for the cases of pneumonia in patients with Spanish flu.
+Meningococci are not mentioned as an important cause for the cases of pneumonia in patients with Spanish flu.
+[Edited, see below].
 It would also be very unlikely that these bacteria were mixed up as meningococci are Gram-negative bacteria and the other bacteria (pneumococci, streptococci and staphylococci) are Gram-positive, so they are very easily differentiated with Gram staining.

 This myth has some aspects that seem plausible at first sight: the time and place of the vaccination trial fit quite well with the ‘first official patient’ of the Spanish flue being mentioned as an Army cook in the same camp, but there are good arguments to assume that the influenza virus had been going around for some time before.